- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

 How common is endometriosis among teen girls?

-How often does a young woman need to be seen by her GYN (gynecology) team?
+How often does a young women need to be seen by her GYN (gynecology) team?

 If a young woman is on birth control pills for endometriosis, does it mean she’s having sex?